Arizona Nursing Colleges & Licenses | AZ

 Alliant International University (Hybrid)

-The bachelor of science in nursing (BSN) program at Alliant International University offers a comprehensive curriculum that prepares students for a fulfilling career in nursing.
+The bachelor’s of science in nursing (BSN) program at Alliant International University offers a comprehensive curriculum that prepares students for a fulfilling career in nursing.
 As part of the School of Nursing and Health Sciences, the program equips students with the necessary knowledge and skills to become registered nurses (RNs).
 The BSN degree blends theoretical coursework with hands-on clinical experiences, providing a well-rounded education.
 Upon graduation, students can take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and are prepared to work in diverse healthcare settings.

-The program on the Phoenix, Arizona campus offers two routes to earning a BSN degree— one for students without previous college credits and another for those who have completed their general education requirements.
+The Phoenix, Arizona campus program offers two routes to earning a BSN degree— one for students without previous college credits and another for those who have completed their general education requirements.
 The program can be completed in two or three years, depending on a student’s college credits.
 The curriculum aligns with the American Association of Colleges of Nursing (AACN) Essentials, emphasizing the development of nursing competencies.
 Students gain practical experience through a state-of-the-art simulation center and lab, and benefit from small class sizes and an iPad Air loaded with nursing resources.

 - Location: Phoenix, AZ